AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/README.md

 - endChargeSession (When a user is finished charging his car)
 	- Purpose : Ends a ChargingSession.
 	- Extra Information :
-		1. Contacts OCPP and use remoteStopTransaction(), which returns the kwhTransfered during the full ChargeSession.
+		1. Contacts OCPP and use remoteStopTransaction(), which returns the kWhTransferred during the full ChargeSession.
-		2. totalPrice = (kwhTransfered * pricePerKwh).
+		2. totalPrice = (kWhTransferred * pricePerKwh).
 			- Currently pricePerKwh is retrieved by the electricityTariffs table, however it should be retrieved by "Live Metrics" done by the OCPP team.
 		3. The Transaction connected to this ChargeSession is finally updated with the totalPrice.